bmzwayer/BZ_BrowserGame_Mixology/readme.md

 ### Details
 _____________________

 At the start of the game, the user will see a bar of ingredients.
 When the user clicks start, a glass will show up in front of them with a name of a drink and a timer of 30 seconds will be initiated.
 The glass will show compartmental placeholders, indicating to the user how many ingredients the drink contains.
 If the timer runs out, the player loses.
 When the user hits submit drink button, the drink will be checked for proper ingredients.
 If the drink is wrong, player loses, if drink is correct, there will be a new glass placed, to 3 glasses per level (each drink of increasing complexity).
 When all glasses are filled accurately, the user will move on to level 2.

-In this level, user will once again need to choose the right ingredients, but this time, they must also accurately increment the Oz's of each ingredient in the glass (by .5 oz increments, _we will consider "a splash" as .5oz_) to the appropriate proportion.
+In this level, user will once again need to choose the right ingredients, but this time,they must also accurately increment the Oz's of each ingredient in the glass (by .5 oz increments, _we will consider "a splash" as .5oz_) to the appropriate proportion.
 Once again, there will be 3 glasses needed to be accuretely filled before reaching level 3.

 In this level, the player will have access to the names of some popular drinks on the cocktail menu.
 An indecisive customer at the bar will use decriptive language to tell you what they are in the mood for, and the user must select the most appropriate drink as well as make it as required in levels 1 and 2.
 If the player successfully passes this level, they have won the game and are able to restart with a new shuffled list of drinks.

 ## User Stories